Story of the Year: 67 North & Big Blue Monkey (1995–2002)

-The band were formed in 1995 under the name "67 North" by guitarist Ryan Phillips of the bands Means Well and Locash, drummer Dan Marsala, vocalist John Taylor and bassist Perry West.
+The band were formed in 1995 under the name "67 North" by guitarist Ryan Phillips of the band Means Well, drummer Dan Marsala, vocalist John Taylor and bassist Perry West.
 They changed their name to "Big Blue Monkey" in 1998 before releasing the first EP Three Days Broken that same year.
 In 1999, they released another EP called Truth in Separation, their last under the line-up.
-In 2000, West and Taylor would both depart from the group, leading to Marsala moving to vocal duties, and the recruitment of Means Well drummer Josh Wills as well as the members' long time friend Adam Russell on bass duties, despite him never having played bass prior (previously a guitarist prior to joining the band).
+In 2000, West and Taylor would both depart from the group, leading to Marsala moving to vocal duties, and the recruitment of Means Well drummer Josh Wills as well as the members' long time friend Adam Russell of the band Locash on bass duties, despite him never having played bass prior (previously a guitarist prior to joining the band).
 It was at this point that the band relocated to Orange County, California, where the final Big Blue Monkey EP was released in 2002 titled Story of the Year, which they would then change their name to later that year.

 Page Avenue (2002–2004)

-After spending many years as a local band with different line-ups, recording three EPs and multiple demos, Story of the Year signed a deal with Maverick Records in 2002, then recorded and released their first album, Page Avenue, in September 2003.
-The first single from that album was "Until The Day I Die".
+After spending many years as a local band with different line-ups, recording three EPs and multiple demos.
+Story of the Year signed a deal with Maverick Records in 2002, then recorded and released their first album, Page Avenue in September 2003.
+The first single from that album was "Until the Day I Die".
 It first received radio airplay around July–August 2003 on stations like KPNT.
 The second single, "Anthem of Our Dying Day", featured a music video directed by Joe Hahn of Linkin Park.
 Pushed by the success of both singles, Page Avenue was a success and was certified Gold by the RIAA in 2004, and went on to sell 846,000 copies in the US by 2007.

 MTV News reported on their website that during a radio show in May 2004, the band members of Story of the Year got into a fight with the roadies of metal band Godsmack.
 Pictures of the band members' bruised faces were posted on their homepage.
 The members of Godsmack were not involved in the fight.

 Live in the Lou/Bassassins (a CD/DVD combo of live performances and touring video) was released on May 10, 2005.
 It was certified Gold by the RIAA in late 2005, indicating shipment of over 50,000 units as it is video longform format.